-Carefully lift saw from the carton and place it on a level work surface.

-- Inspect the tool carefully to make sure that no breakage or damage occurred during shipping. - o Do not discard the packing material until you have carefully inspected and satisfactorily operated the tool. - o The saw is factory set for accurate cutting.
+- o Carefully lift saw from the carton and place it on a level work surface. - o Inspect the tool carefully to make sure that no breakage or damage occurred during shipping. - o Do not discard the packing material until you have carefully inspected and satisfactorily operated the tool. - The saw is factory set for accurate cutting.
 After assembling it, check for accuracy.
-If shipping has influenced the settings, refer to specific procedures explained in this Operator's Manual. - o If any part is missing or damaged, do not attempt to assemble the table saw, plug in the power cord, or turn the switch ON until the missing or damaged part is obtained and is installed correctly.
+If shipping has influenced the settings, refer to specific procedures explained in this Operator's Manual. - o If any part is missing or damaged, do not attempt to assemble the table saw, insert the battery pack and turn the switch ON until the missing or damaged part is obtained and is installed correctly.